wekeo/wekeo4oceans/README.md

 # Welcome to WEkEO4Oceans

-**wekeo4oceans** is a repository of Python based tools to introduce you to atmospheric data on the [WEkEO DIAS (Data Information and Access System)](https://wekeo.eu/) and its Jupyter Lab.
+**wekeo4oceans** is a repository of Python based tools to introduce you to marine/ocean data on the [WEkEO DIAS (Data Information and Access System)](https://wekeo.eu/) and its Jupyter Lab.
 The content includes notebooks explaining WEkEO and the Jupyter Lab environment and how to use the Harmonised Data Access (HDA) API that is fundamental to WEkEO.
 Within this repository are tutorials and case studies, using data from the Copernicus Programme that are available on WEkEO and written by expert trainers